 When it comes to a security breach, time is on the adversary’s side.
 The longer the breach remains undetected, the greater the impact to your organization.

-Any organization can create a basic Computer Security Incident Response Plan (CSIRP) response plan.
+Any organization can create a basic Computer Security Incident Response Plan (CIRP) response plan.
 Though surprisingly, 30 percent of organizations surveyed still don’t have an incident response plan in place.

 This white paper is designed to be a quick reference guide for IT and IT Security leaders, we hope that you will consider the questions posed here as an opportunity to improve your organization’s incident response capabilities and better prepare for that moment when an incident actually does occur.